telerik/reporting-docs/report-items/graph/get-started.md

 page_title: Getting Started
 description: "Get up and running with Telerik Reporting, and learn how to create and use the Graph report item in reports."
 slug: graph_item_get_started
-previous_url: /report-items/graph/how-to/how-to-add-graph-to-report
+previous_url: /report-items/graph/how-to/how-to-add-graph-to-report, /AddGraphToReport
 tags: telerik, reporting, report, items, graph, getting, started
 published: True
-position: 0
+position: 1
-previous_url: /AddGraphToReport
 ---

 # Getting Started with the Graph Report Item